matozqui/Berries_Pricing/README.md

  <img src="/data/02_intermediate/exloratory_analysis/BLUEBERRIES_ES_ES_std_boxplot_weeks.png" width="600" />
 </p>

-At the beginning of campaign prices tend to be high, falling sharply and increasing at the end of the campaign, forming a bimodal distribution.
-Also there is a strong negative correlation with previous half year periods lags and positive for same periods of past years.
-Not a very clear trend identified but there is a clear normalization of prices as boxplot analysis suggests.
-<br>Blueberry harvest in Spain is usually concentrated between march (week 10) and September (week 36), so it seems to be a strong negative correlation between volume production and prices during the periods analyzed.

 ### 6_4_Blueberries_USA

+As it happens with same crop in Spanish geography campaigns tend to start in a high price range, then drop and finally increase.
+This forms a binomial distribution with two clear peaks.
+What it is remarkable is a clear downtrend of prices from years 2014 to 2020.
 <p float="centre">
   <img src="/data/02_intermediate/exloratory_analysis/BLUEBERRIES_US_MX_std_distribution.png" width="300" />
   <img src="/data/02_intermediate/exloratory_analysis/BLUEBERRIES_US_MX_std_acf.png" width="300" />